Introducing The LDC Latina Initiative:

 Patty Arvielo

 Patty Arvielo is an award-winning entrepreneur and Co-Founder and CEO of New American Funding.
-A first-generation Hispanic, her path to the mortgage industry began at age 16 with a hard-work ethic and an entry-level position at TransUnion Credit.
-From there, she landed a job at a prominent mortgage company, where she would rise through the ranks and learn the business from the ground up, eventually becoming branch manager and assistant vice president.
+A first-generation Hispanic, her path to the mortgage industry began at age 16 with a hard work ethic and an entry-level position at TransUnion Credit.
+From there, she landed a job at a prominent mortgage company, where she rose through the ranks and learned the business from the ground up, eventually becoming a branch manager and assistant vice president.

-Today, Patty oversees more than 4,400+ employees, 53% of whom are women and 37% are from diverse backgrounds.
+Today, Patty oversees more than 4,400 employees, 53% of whom are women and 37% from diverse backgrounds.

 Linda Alvarado

 Linda Alvarado is the founder, President, and CEO of Alvarado Construction, Inc., a commercial general contracting firm that has grown into a major player in the industry.
-Starting as a small concrete contractor, her company has developed and constructed high-profile projects across the U.S. and internationally, including the Denver Broncos Empower Field, Arizona and Colorado Convention Centers, and Kaiser Permanente hospitals.
+Starting as a small concrete contractor, her company has developed and constructed high-profile projects across the United States and internationally, including the Denver Broncos Empower Field, the Arizona and Colorado Convention Centers, and Kaiser Permanente hospitals.
 Alvarado’s success in the male-dominated construction industry is a testament to her determination and leadership.
-In addition to construction, she leads Alvarado Real Estate Development and Palo Alto, Inc., which operates over 280 Taco Bell and KFC restaurants.
+In addition to construction, she leads Alvarado Real Estate Development and Palo Alto, Inc., which operates more than 280 Taco Bell and KFC restaurants.

 In 1991, Linda made history as the first Latina—and woman—to become an owner of a Major League Baseball team, the Colorado Rockies, breaking barriers in both business and sports management.
-Alvarado’s influence extends beyond her businesses; she serves on numerous Fortune 500 boards, such as 3M and Pitney Bowes.
+Alvarado’s influence extends beyond her businesses; she serves on the boards of numerous Fortune 500 companies, such as 3M and Pitney Bowes.
 Her accomplishments have earned her induction into the National Women’s Hall of Fame and recognition as one of Forbes’ Most Successful Women Entrepreneurs.

 Through her civic involvement and philanthropy, Linda continues to inspire Latinas to pursue leadership roles in traditionally male-dominated industries.